-This dip isn’t diet friendly…all though it probably is keto friendly ironically.
+This Cream Cheese Dill Pickle Dip isn’t diet friendly…all though it probably is keto friendly ironically.

 Now, I usually make this dip with vegan cream cheese and sour cream but I realize most people aren’t doing that so the recipe is written for the average person.

 I’ve seen tons of variations of this dip and I’m just adding mine to the ring.

 My husband loves dill pickles and so it only made sense to make him a dill pickle dip.